Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Always.

-Uh they're gonna stop the boats by just creating a new dock and allowing them to come in.
+They're going to stop the boats by just creating a new dock and allowing them to come in.

 Right.

-So we're gonna stop the small boats by putting on larger boats.
+We're going to stop the small boats by putting on larger boats.

-We're gonna put on ferries.
+We're going to put on ferries.

-Yeah, and planes, just safe and legal routes.
+Safe and legal routes.

-Uh so infinity immigrants until the end of time, even though there's wealth inequality and they need to tax the rich.
+Infinity immigrants until the end of time, even though there's wealth inequality and they need to tax the rich.

 Yeah.

-So basically all you're doing is destroying rich people, not actually creating any more revenue.
+So basically, all you're doing is destroying rich people, not actually creating any more revenue.

 Yes, must be.

-The real problem, the root of all this country's problems, In fact, the world's problems are rich people.
+The real problem, the root of all this country's problems, in fact, the world's problems are rich people.

 Yeah.